Bruno Streckenbach: In the invasion of Poland

-German offensive on the Soviet Union
+German offensive against the Soviet Union

-At the beginning of 1941, the attack on Soviet Union was first discussed among leaders of the RSHA.
+At the beginning of 1941, the attack on the Soviet Union was first discussed among the leaders of the RSHA.
 In March 1941, Heydrich informed a small circle of leaders, including Streckenbach, about the offensive that was to take place.
-The Wehrmacht army would lead and the Einsatzgruppen would secure the area after Soviets had been defeated.
-Streckenbach volunteered his unit's but Heydrich decided differently.
+The Wehrmacht army would lead, and the Einsatzgruppen would secure the area after the Soviets had been defeated.
+Streckenbach volunteered his units, but Heydrich decided differently.

 Streckenbach had commissioned the Personnel and Administration Office Leaders, advising them to prepare for deployment.
 In May 1941, Streckenbach called on his long-time colleague Erwin Schulz to prepare his men in the Leadership School of the Security Police in Berlin-Charlottenberg for deployment after just having completed their training as Criminal Police inspectors.
 Streckenbach sent them to Pretzsch, where they were to assume leadership status of the Einsatzkommando.
 These young soldiers, many of them recent college graduates, came motivated to fight and impress authority.
-The Einsatzgruppen were divided and formed in Pretzsch in May 1941.
-Streckenbach, Müller and Heydrich had the most authority in dispersing directions of the Einsatzkommandos in Pretzsch leading up to the offensive on the Soviet Union.
-Furthermore, in Otto Ohlendorf's Nuremberg Trial, he testified that Bruno Streckenbach had communicated the “order for the Final Solution” to the Einsatzgruppen.
+The Einsatzgruppen were divided and reconstituted in Pretzsch in May 1941.

-Heydrich's death impacts the RSHA
+Streckenbach, Müller and Heydrich had the most authority in dispersing directions of the Einsatzkommandos in Pretzsch, leading up to the offensive on the Soviet Union.
+Furthermore, in Otto Ohlendorf's Nuremberg Trial, he testified that Streckenbach had communicated the “order for the Final Solution” to the Einsatzgruppen.

-Himmler and Hitler's actions following the assassination attempt and death of Heydrich were particularly vengeful.
-Hitler stated in reference to the Czechs who killed Heydrich, whenever you “kill someone, what results is always worse.”
-Streckenbach was called to Prague following the 4 June death of Heydrich.
-Himmler deemed the situation dire, the head of the RSHA having been killed with such abruptness.
+Heydrich's death

-Despite considering many leaders to assume Heydrich's position, Himmler decided to lead the RSHA himself.
-While Himmler was the head of the RSHA, Streckenbach — along with each of the other RSHA office heads — had near-full autonomy in deciding the internal structure of their respective divisions.
-Himmler focused his efforts on ensuring that Western European Jews be sent to extermination camps as efficiently and completely as possible, allowing the office heads like Streckenbach to control how it was done.
+After Heydrich was killed on 4 June 1942 by Czech and Slovak soldiers, Himmler took over leadership of the RSHA.
+Himmler focused his efforts on ensuring that Western European Jews were sent to extermination camps as efficiently and completely as possible, allowing the RSHA office heads, such as Streckenbach, to have nearly complete autonomy to oversee how it was done and to manage the internal structure of their respective divisions.

 At the end of July 1942, Himmler named Streckenbach his representative as the legal authority of the RSHA.
 This essentially gave the latter absolute authority in deciding disciplinary cases regarding members of the RSHA.
 After Streckenbach had served as RSHA chief for about six months, Himmler concluded that a successor had to be publicly named.
-Bruno Streckenbach's responsibilities and qualifications were highly regarded and far exceeded expectations, and for this reason he was largely considered the best candidate for the position.
+Streckenbach's responsibilities and qualifications were highly regarded and far exceeded expectations, and for this reason, he was largely considered the best candidate for the position.
 Historian Tuviah Friedmann speculated that Himmler saw Streckenbach in some regards as having far too much power in his hands, possibly even seeing him as professional competition.
-To this day however, it is still unknown why Streckenbach was not appointed for the position of head of the RSHA, and Ernst Kaltenbrunner was chosen instead.
+To this day, however, it is still unknown why Streckenbach was not appointed for the position of head of the RSHA, and Ernst Kaltenbrunner was chosen instead.